pwhittlesea/beta.thega.me.uk/content/posts/2025-02-19-10-years-frameworks/index.md

 ## What did I build?

-{{< admonition type="note" >}}
+> [!NOTE]
-  Although this section is called 'What did I build?', I cannot claim that I did build it all myself.
+> Although this section is called 'What did I build?', I cannot claim that I did build it all myself.
-  I have worked with some very talented engineers over the years who all helped add and improve this framework.
+> I have worked with some very talented engineers over the years who all helped add and improve this framework.
-  As always, it's a team effort.
+> As always, it's a team effort.
-{{< /admonition >}}

 Back in 2016 we were building lots of microservices, creating libraries to handle some common functions like metrics.
 We had somewhere in the region of thirty at the time, but I was predicting that we would hit one hundred within a couple of years.